Health Care System Fails Many Transgender Americans

 Ryan Brazell, a trans man who gets his care here, remembered his first visit.
 "I went out to my car and was like, 'I felt really weird,' " he said.
 "And it took me a few days to figure out why.
 It was the first time I had a health care experience I was happy with.
 And I didn't know what that felt like until I had that experience at Planned Parenthood."

-That experience is wholly unfamiliar to many clients at the Casa Ruby LGBTQ shelter."I've seen a lot of people die," said its founder, Ruby Corado.
+That experience is wholly unfamiliar to many clients at the Casa Ruby LGBTQ shelter.
+"I've seen a lot of people die," said its founder, Corado.
 "I've been to a lot of hospitals to recognize bodies that were dead from HIV or violence, or shot and stabbed and wounded."

 Dozens of trans people have been violently killed just this year across the country.
-Another tragic public health issue: almost 20 percent of black transgender women are HIV positive, compared to only three percent in the general population.
+Another tragic public health issue: Almost 20 percent of black transgender women are HIV-positive, compared with only 3 percent in the general population.

 "It is very likely, if you are a transgender woman of color, that you will die from HIV," Corado said, underscoring again the number of deaths suffered by transgender women of color that are potentially preventable.
 "That you will die from AIDS.
 That you die stabbed or killed.
 You'll die from some kind of cancer, or suicide."

 The U.S. Transgender Survey found that 40 percent of transgender people have attempted suicide in their lifetimes.
-But that too, is potentially preventable, said Afton Bradley, who manages transgender health services at the Virginia League for Planned Parenthood.
+But that too, is potentially preventable, said Bradley at the Virginia League for Planned Parenthood.

 "What we see is a dramatic reduction in those attempts when people have access to affirmative care," he said.
 Affirmative care means treating trans people like people, Bradley says, adding that it's not that hard.

-Our ongoing series, "You, Me and Them: Experiencing Discrimination in America" is based in part on a poll by NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
+Our ongoing series "You, Me and Them: Experiencing Discrimination in America" is based in part on a poll by NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
 Chan School of Public Health.
 We have previously released results for African-Americans, Latinos, Native Americans and whites so far.
 In coming weeks, we will release results for Asian-Americans and women.